Flytevi - blue community garden in Frihamnen

 Can marine organisms be cultivated in Frihamnen?

-Yes, indeed it does.
+Yes, indeed it can.
 Salt water from the sea is heavier than the fresh water in the river and creates conditions for growing mussels and oysters at a depth of a few meters in Frihamnen.

 Is it possible to eat what is grown in the blue community garden?